 For a unique way to experience the surrounding area, head to the San Antonio bus station and hop on the Land Train.
-The colourful, open air train travels along a scenic route through the valleys and groves, with entertaining commentary from the driver along the way.
+The colorful, open-air train travels along a scenic route through the valleys and groves, with entertaining commentary from the driver along the way.
 Midway through you will stop at a charming taverna in a local village for complimentary sangria or lemonade.

-Stay in San Antonio if you are in Ibiza for the nightlife scene, you are looking for a vibrant town to keep you entertained both day and night, you want the convenience of a large town and the atmosphere of a seaside resort.
+Stay in San Antonio if you want to stay in a budget-friendly area; you are in Ibiza for the nightlife scene, you are looking for a vibrant town to keep you entertained both day and night, you want the convenience of a large town and the atmosphere of a seaside resort.

 As for nightlife, there are no clubs in this area, so the evenings are generally quieter than in other towns.
 There are a number of laid-back bars, particularly around the beachfront and harbor, ideal for a relaxing evening sipping sangria by the sea.

-Stay in Santa Eulària des Riu if you want a quiet vacation in a more relaxed resort town, you want everything you could need, right on your doorstep, you are interested in learning about the historical development of Ibiza.
+Stay in Santa Eulària des Riu if you are looking for where to stay in Ibiza away from the clubs, the best places to stay in Ibiza for relaxing in quiet vacation in a more relaxed resort town, you want everything you could need, right on your doorstep, you are interested in learning about the historical development of Ibiza.

-6. Es Caná, a small coastal town in the northeast of Ibiza
+5. Es Caná, a cool place to stay in the northeast of Ibiza

 Es Canar is a small coastal town in the northeast of Ibiza, a few minutes from Santa Eulalia.
 Well away from the big party towns further south, Es Canar is ideal for anyone looking for a quiet, small-town vacation, and also popular with families with younger children.